navassha/cinima_star/README.md

-# Cinema Star - Flutter Movie and TV Show App
+# Cinima Star - Flutter Movie and TV Show App

 Cinema Star is a feature-rich Flutter-based mobile application designed for movie enthusiasts.
 It offers users access to the latest movies and TV shows, a comprehensive search feature, and an immersive entertainment experience.
 This README.md provides an overview of the app, its key features, technologies used, and future enhancements.